The Doors are Open (for a short time)

 - Build an effective Launch Team

-- How to get more Amazon Reviews (and why it matters)
+- How to get more Amazon Reviews

 - How to find and work with Influencers in your target audience to widen your reach

 Through this 10-week course, you’ll receive in-depth training, actionable feedback, and built-in accountability to help you succeed in each of these areas.
 If you’ve ever wanted full-access to pick a book marketer’s brain, this is it.
 With the extended time-frame of the course, you’ll be able to implement what you learn each step of the way, getting answers to questions that arise during the process.
 The group format makes this course a favorite because of the chance to hear answers to questions you didn’t even know to ask!

 Format: For each topic, you’ll watch a 30-minute instructional video at your leisure, then we’ll schedule a group video chat after to answer your questions and develop your action items.
 As a bonus, we’ll have a Facebook Group just for this course, so authors can bounce ideas off each other and collaborate as we make our way through the course.

 I’m planning to begin the course at the end of May, but can adjust the timing if necessary.

 See all the details and register here.

 If you have any questions, please don’t hesitate to email me at misty (at) mistymbeller (dot) com.

 All the Options to Build Your Email List

 Ever wanted to see the big picture?
 All the options laid out so you can make an informed decision?